aduerig/shumi-chess/README.md

 ## intro
 This project is a hobby C++ engine written by OhMesch and I. It functions as a fast library exposing useful chess functions such as `generate_legal_moves`.
 A python module `engine_communicator` is also avaliable.
 There is a serviceable python gui to see the engine in action at `driver/show_board.py`.

-This project has AI to make intelligent chess moves.
+This project has AI to make intelligent chess moves, it is called "MinimaxAI".
+MinimaxAI uses the following technologies: Bit Boards, Alpha/Beta, Iterative deepening, PV ordering (at root), acquiescence.

 There is another repo written by OhMesch and I that consumes this library to write both a Minimax based AI and a Montecarlo AI based on Deepmind's AlphaZero:
 * https://github.com/aduerig/chess-ai

+See players (minimaxAI) in * See [players](doc/players.md) for more better desciptions of checked in "AI", as far as speed or "intelligence"

 ## todo
-* i disabled enpassant and ~~castling~~ temporarily until zobrist hashing works
 * See [brainStorm](doc/brainStorm.md) for more future directions.

 ## current bug log (unless otherwise specified, happens in minimax AI)
   * Doesnt recognize three fold position repitition.
 50 move rule is tested! stalemate works fine.
   * Doesnt recognize Enpassent (disallowed)
-  * Transposition table not complete. (uses FEN not zobrist, and does not detect transpositions)
+  * No Transposition table (TT).
-  * Sort of iteravive deepining is commented out (defective, under test).
   * The trap: "!
 NODES VISITED trap#2 50000043dep=4  0 !
-NODES VISITED trap#2 50000044dep=4" is horrible in its chioce of move.
+NODES VISITED trap#2 50000044dep=4" is horrible in its choice of best move.
+  * Should use "Anytime behavior" of iterive deepinging, to make a "hurry up grampa" button. (use last levels of deepeinings results.)
+Related to the above "trap #2", as both of these situations should do this.
+  * Use other "speedups", that result from iterive deepening.
+(Killer moves + History heuristic, aspiration)

 ## change log
-  * Farnsworth 8/14/2025    Reallowed castling so as to play it.
-Fixes some tests. (not sure of the fate of enpassent)
-  * Farnsworth 8/15/2025    Fixed "rook promotion bug" (pawn now always promotes to queen).
-Increased baseline minimax time.
-Commented out "Move shouldnt be legal" logic. so as to play it.
-This always comes up around castling.
-Seperated out board initial setup.
-  * Farnsworth 8/20/2025    BASELINE 1.
-All tests now pass.
-Most castle bugs now fixed.
-Updated bug log.
-Refactored.
-NOTE: This means the tests don't test enpassant, nor do they test "magical rook appearence3" bug.
-  * Farnsworth 8/22/2025     Jailed the "Magical rook appearence3" By disabling zobrist code, see: "if (move_scores.find(engine.game_board.zobrist_key) != move_scores.end()) {".
-Simplfied the evaluator to just
- see material.
-Did not yet remove the ""Magical rook appearence3" bug debug code, awaiting more testing.
-  * Farnsworth 7/13/2025     Fixed "Edge and king bug"
+  * Abandoned 10/11/2025
+  * see

 ## building
 This project uses CMAKE for C++ parts of the engine.
 It also exposes a python module written in C++ that can access the board state, and simple engine commands for the purposes of a GUI.